Have you told us about your accomplishments this year?

 - Expose fellows to various careers in science

-- Identify internal and external research funding mechanisms
+- Identify teaching opportunities and internal and external research funding mechanisms

 - Establish a structure for sharing scientific and career resources within the institute